edbarnes01/SwiftUI/Walkthroughs/Gestures/Walkthrough.md

 ```

 Remember our variable ```liveDrag``` - well we use our ```.onChanged{}``` along with defining the result of the gesture as ```change``` to assign it the value of the gesture's translation in the x-axis.
 That's the realtime drag covered!
 Now for when we stop dragging.
-Ideally, our gesture will check wether we've swiped left or right and then check wether there is a page to the left or right to swap to, before resetting the realtime drag so that our new page sits nicely center frame.
+Ideally, our gesture will check wether we've swiped left or right and then check wether there is a page to the left or right to swap to, before resetting the realtime drag so that our new page sits nicely centre frame.
 So the three possible outcomes of the drag gesture:
 - Swiped left and there is a page after the current one
 - Swiped right and there is a page before the current one